ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 The ``target_state`` (first argument) has a similar meaning as described in the ``pwr_domain_on_finish()`` operation.
 The generic code expects the platform to succeed.

+If the Distributor, Redistributors or ITS have been powered off as part of a suspend, their context must be restored in this function in the reverse order to how they were saved during suspend sequence.

 plat\_psci\_ops.system\_off()
 .............................